Horadmard/Sudoku/README.md

 Tips:
-- Starting with low number blocks could accelerate our program
+- Starting with low number blocks could accelerate the program